 How many MB in a GB?

 If you entered How many MB in a GB in the search engine then you may have been redirected to us.
-If you have read the sections above about MB in GB then you are aware that when you convert MB into GB then you have to take into account the kind of data storage under consideration, soft or hard, as well as some vendor exceptions.
+If you have read the sections above on how to convert MB to GB, then you are aware that when you convert MB into GB then you have to take into account the kind of data storage under consideration, soft or hard, as well as some vendor exceptions.
 We stick with the official definitions.
 Using our MB to GB converter below, you know which is which.

-To make a MB to GB conversion enter the value in megabytes using a decimal point for fractions and hit convert.
+To make a conversion from MB to GB enter the value in megabytes using a decimal point for fractions and hit convert.
 Our MB to GB calculator accepts either megabyte, gigabyte, mebibyte or gibibyte as input, and automatically converts the input into all other multiples of byte.

 Units of Digital Information